 Danes often adds the adverbs ”hen” or ”henne” to the preposition (hen imod, hen til, hen forbi, hen af, hen ved) resembling the English ”there”, “over” or “over there”.”Hen” is more of a direct action (as in: they went over and did something) while ”henne” is an abstract place (as in: somewhere).
 They work as a definition of a direction or movement towards, or at, a point, or place, relatively close to the point of reference.

 Although not grammatically correct, you will not see raised eyebrows if adding “hen” to practically any of the prepositions.
 Vice versa, the meaning of the sentence will not change at all without the “hen”.

-Below, I have applied the same examples as above to emphasize how “hen” and “henne” makes little, or no, difference.
+Below, I have applied the same examples as above to emphasize how the words “hen” and “henne” make little, or no, difference.

 The table below contains the most common Danish prepositions which are used to describe relations between entities.

 |med hensyn til / angående||in regards to / regarding|